 Shop Brother Vellies shoes here.

-Hoyden’s collection of funky wingtip derbies and Oxfords are all designed in Canada and exclusively handmade in Elche, Spain—a location famous for their footwear manufacturing hub.
+Hoyden’s collection of funky wingtip derbies and Oxfords are all designed in Canada and exclusively handmade in Elche, Spain—a location famous for its footwear manufacturing hub.

 The brand launched in Montreal in 2019 by Melinda Bishara.
-Her intent was to creating core styles that transcend trends and remain relevant season after season.
+Her intent was to create core styles that transcend trends and remain relevant season after season.